ircam-ismm/sc-motion/README.md

 In particular, we support the [R-IoT](https://github.com/ircam-ismm/riot-v3) hardware device and the [CoMote](https://apps.ismm.ircam.fr/comote) phone app.

+Please note that the OSC messages format changed between version 2 and version 3.
+The old format for CoMote v2 is documented [here](./FORMAT-comote-v2.md).

 ## API

 <!-- TODO: display the documentation of the Gravity constructor -->